richardjj27/RJVMMetaMove/README.md

 It goes without saying that vMotion needs to be routable between the source and destination hosts.
 If not, a temporary vMotion kernel can be created using an alternative routable VLAN.
 This process is detailed in Jim Shen's excellent article in confluence.
 (https://confluence.disney.com/display/INTLEISS/switchless+2-Node+VxRail+vMotion)

+The installation of the latest version of PowerCLI is required.